nfabacus/lootcheck/README.md

-# Lootcheck - Just a TDD practice
+# Lootcheck - a TDD practice with React and Redux

 Technologies used:
 React, Redux